-- Submission of official transcript(s) documenting that the applicant has:
+4. Submission of formal transcript(s) documenting that the applicant has:

-- C) Completed one academic year of the following courses with associated labs, with no grade of less than a C:
+c.
+Completed 1 academic year of biology and its associated labs with no grade of less than a C.

-- Three Letters of Recommendation on formal letterhead from individuals familiar with applicants’ moral character, academic acumen and aptitude, integrity, and work ethic.
+b.
+3 Letters of Recommendation on formal letterhead from individuals familiar with applicants’ moral character, academic acumen and aptitude, integrity, and work ethic.

 All materials should be submitted to: